 Carpooling.
-TBARTA is an organization that consists of a governing board, Citizens transportation options that are safe, sustainable, affordable, and efficient" to the Tampa Bay region (TBARTA, n.d.).
+TBARTA is an organization that consists of a governing board, Citizens Advisory Committee, and a Transit Management Committee whose goal is to "offer transportation options that are safe, sustainable, affordable, and efficient" to the Tampa Bay region (TBARTA, n.d.).
 TBARTA's tips for starting a carpool is displayed in the graphic below.